 Download Our QNUPS Guide

 Download our comprehensive QNUPS guide for an explanation and overview of all that you need to know about the benefits of investing in a QNUPS.
-Our guide will answer most of your questions; you can also contact our reputable registered financial adviser for advice on the advantages of a QNUPS and which jurisdiction to choose, based on your personal circumstances.
+Our guide will answer most of your questions; you can also contact our reputable registered financial adviser for advice on the benefits of a QNUPS and which jurisdiction to choose, based on your personal circumstances.

 Investing In A QNUPS

 After selecting the jurisdiction and particular QNUPS scheme, the actual investment is the most important of the QNUPS next steps.
 Having decided which QNUPS scheme is for you, our reputable registered financial adviser will arrange for your assets to be invested in your new QNUPS.
-At this point your financial adviser will keep you updated on each stage; you are now well on your way to protecting your assets in a friendlier tax climate which also allows for more flexible investment options.
+At this point your financial adviser will keep you updated on each stage; you are now well on your way to protecting your assets in a friendlier tax climate which also allows for more flexible investment choices.

 How Long Will It Take

 It is not necessary to liquidate your assets before investing in a QNUPS so it is generally a relatively quick process.
 A financial adviser will be able to give you a more accurate timeline after assessing your scheme based on the requirements and rules which vary between jurisdictions.

 Enjoy Your Retirement

 Once you have completed all the QNUPS next steps, you can relax and enjoy your retirement knowing that you’re benefitting from all the advantages a QNUPS investment offers.
 Our financial advisers are always available to address any concerns you might have regarding your new QNUPS pension scheme.